 Links to Employment helps job seekers with persistent and multiple barriers reach their goals of obtaining meaningful training, volunteer work, and/or employment.
-Employment can be central to recovery and growth as work is a structured, purposeful activity that can enhance self-esteem and a sense of well-being within society.
+The program provides a full range of support and services that are incorporated into a comprehensive treatment plan that is delivered through a Primary Care Centre.
+Employment can be central to an individual’s recovery and growth as employment is a structured, purposeful activity that can enhance self-esteem and a sense of well-being within society.
 Employment and education are also a vital aspect of fostering connection, wellness, and resilience for members of a diverse community.

-Launched in 2020, the program is a partnership between the Canadian Mental Health Association and the University of BC.
+Launched in 2020, the Links to Employment program is a partnership between the Canadian Mental Health Association, BC Division (CMHA BC) and the University of British Columbia (UBC).

 Who is the program for?